Thairo Estrada Player Props: Giants vs. Mets

 Mets Pitching Rankings

-- The pitching staff for the Mets has a collective 8.5 K/9, which ranks 20th in the league.
+- The Mets pitching staff is 17th in the league with a collective 8.8 strikeouts per nine innings.

-- The Mets have the 13th-ranked team ERA among all MLB pitching staffs (4.14).
+- The Mets' 4.10 team ERA ranks 14th among all league pitching staffs.

-- Mets pitchers combine to allow 30 total home runs at a rate of 1.5 per game (fourth-most in the league).
+- Mets pitchers combine to surrender 32 total home runs at a rate of 1.5 per game (second-most in the league).

-- Peterson (1-2) takes the mound for the Mets in his fifth start of the season.
-He has a 6.10 ERA in 20 2/3 innings pitched, with 22 strikeouts.
+- Megill makes the start for the Mets, his fifth of the season.
+He is 3-1 with a 3.00 ERA and 17 strikeouts through 21 2/3 innings pitched.

-- The lefty's most recent time out came on Tuesday against the Los Angeles Dodgers, when he went six innings, surrendering six earned runs while giving up seven hits.
+- In his most recent time out on Wednesday against the Los Angeles Dodgers, the righty went five innings, allowing three earned runs while surrendering seven hits.

-- The 27-year-old has put up an ERA of 6.10, with 9.6 strikeouts per nine innings, in four games this season.
-Opponents are hitting .313 against him.
+- The 27-year-old has an ERA of 3.00, with 7.3 strikeouts per nine innings, in four games this season.
+Opponents have a .238 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.